 &Something designed the new identity to fit in with the organic farming methods and minimal manipulation, we stepped back from technology and created it by hand.

 Linocut characters based on the Platelet typeface, chosen for its rounded corners to give a softer form and an extra detail to a monospaced setting.

 The vineyard reached 20 years old in 2022.
-For 19 of those years, Commonwood has used a watercolour dragonfly as their emblem, abundant in their rural setting; they asked for the dragonfly to still be referenced in the new branding.
+For 19 of those years, Commonwood has used a watercolour of a dragonfly as the emblem, abundant in their rural setting; they asked for the dragonfly to be still referenced in the new branding.

 Instead, we simplified the dragonfly to fit in with the inked texture of the wordmark, illustrating a representation using just these three lines to create a potent symbol for the brand.

 That and a new tagline bring a sense of place and establish their unique and uncompromising personality.

 Subscribe to our newsletter